rrra/www/content/about/onboarding.md

 ### Help get your RRRA Groupware account set-up { #help }

-As an RRRA Member you're entitled to use our Groupware System at https://cloud.rrra.org/ to access members-only content, share content with other club members, engage in keyboard-to-keyboard chats, and collaborate on club related matters.
+As an RRRA Member you're entitled to use our groupware system at https://cloud.rrra.org/ to access members-only content, share content with other club members, engage in keyboard-to-keyboard chats, and collaborate on club related matters.